Germany arrests two Dutch citizens in cyber bank heist

 "The bank can confirm that none of its customers suffered any financial loss as a result of this fraud," he added.

-(Reporting by Alexander Huebner in Frankfurt, Sabine Siebold in Berlin, Manuel Jiminez in Santo Domingo and Andrew Torchia in Dubai; Editing by Eddie Evans, Leslie Gevirtz and Claudia Parsons)
+(Reporting by Alexander Huebner in Frankfurt, Sabine Siebold in Berlin and Andrew Torchia in Dubai; Editing by Eddie Evans and Leslie Gevirtz)